 - Calculating more effective sales and marketing plans using content consumption

-- Maintaining and personalizing relationships with lead
+- Maintaining and personalizing relationships with prospects

-What are Other Types of B2B Data?
+Using Intent with Other Types of B2B Data

 Knowing that a lead is interested in a particular topic isn’t very useful unless that lead is also qualified to buy.
 That’s why intent data is often paired with firmographic, technographic, and other data which narrow the list of accounts to just those that are high-fit.